micseydel/tinker-starter-vault/README.md

----
-aliases:
-  - Start Here
-  - Getting Started
----
+FYI - This is a "vault" intended to be viewed with [Obsidian](https://obsidian.md/) and manipulated with [this code repo](https://github.com/micseydel/tinker-casting).
+If you're viewing this [on Github](https://github.com/micseydel/tinker-starter-vault), you should download *both repos and and Obsidian* if you want to try it yourself.
+Obsidian isn't strictly required (and **isn't FOSS**) but it's how I interact with the folder of Markdown notes and is assumed everywhere but this paragraph.

 > [!caution] FYI
-> This is a "vault" intended to be read with [Obsidian](https://obsidian.md/).
-If you're viewing this [on Github](https://github.com/micseydel/tinker-starter-vault), you should download both this vault and Obsidian if you want to try it yourself.
 >
 > If you run into problems, please create a Github issue
 > - [tinker-starter-vault](https://github.com/micseydel/tinker-starter-vault/issues) for documentation or getting-started issues